ico-apps/django-importer/docs/usage/introduction.md

      In other words, a file corresponds to a django model
   2. Simple mapping with one or more Foreingkeys associated to the model
   3. Pre_save and post_save methods

+- How use
+  1. Initialize with context
+  2. Validate
+  3. Save

+- Deployment
+  1. Install app
+  2. Supervisor